bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ```

 We provide an overload method, `AuthorizeOrThrowAsync`, which encapsulates this pattern of throwing
-an error if the check fails.
+a `NotFoundError` if the check fails.

 ### Create

-Instantiate the object you want to save, then pass it to AuthorizationService to determine whether
+Instantiate the object you want to save, then pass it to AuthorizationService.
-it can be written to the database.

 ```cs
 var cipher = cipherRequestModel.ToCipher();